PatriciaJuane/MultiplatformApp/README.md

 ---

 # Requirements
-This is a multiplatform application (for web and Android) developed with Angular, Firebase and Nativescript created to store and read data related to horse riding competitions.
+This is a multiplatform application (for web and Android) created to store and read data related to horse riding competitions.

 The functionalities that it has are the following ones: